yarnthen/yarnthencohosking/_posts/2018-03-24-battle-city-unity-21.md

 ---
 layout: post
-title: "Recreate Battle City in Unity Part 20 : Bonus Crates - Tank Extra Live"
+title: "Battle City in Unity Part 20 : Bonus Crates - Tank Extra Live"
-excerpt: Recreate Battle City in Unity Part 20
+excerpt: Battle City in Unity Part 20
 summary: This post is part 20 to the series of post detailing how I recreate Battle City in Unity
 categories: [Tutorials]
 tags: [Unity, Unity 3D, Battle City, NES, retro, tilemap, tile, tanks, gaming, classic]
 comments: true
+series: "Recreate Battle City in Unity"
 ---
+{% include serieswithintro.html %}

 Let's start with the easiest of the Bonus Crates - Tank bonus crate which grants 1 extra live to the player.